scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 .. [#] See https://conda.io/docs/.

-At the moment, all the analysis takes place in one long Jupyter notebook.
+At the moment, all the analysis takes place in one long Jupyter notebook [#]_.
 We could break it down into smaller notebooks (and name them with number prefixes, for ordering).
 This way, someone new to the project could identify the various modelling and computing steps, in order, only by looking at the